Orb or Wheel weaving spiders

 Genus Cyclosa

-Cyclosa ZZ084
+Cyclosa insulana

-This genus also makes a marking in its web like the Argiope but instead of a cross it makes a circular marking.
+This genus also sometimes makes a marking in its web like the Argiope but instead of a cross it makes a circular marking.
 The small elongated species of Cyclosa, usually about 6 mm long, have conical humps at the end of the abdomen.
-Through the center of the snares, furnished with many radii and closely set spirals, often lies a stabilimentum consisting largely of the remains of insects and debris tied together with silk.
+Through the centre of the snares, furnished with many radii and closely set spirals, often lies a stabilimentum consisting largely of the remains of insects and debris tied together with silk.

 Cyclosa insulana ranges from the Mediterranean to Australia.

-Cyclosa ZZ085 Cyclosa ZZ086
+Cyclosa trilobata Cyclosa trilobata

-Cyclosa ZZ086
+Cyclosa trilobata

 Genus Cyrtarachne